 Arnold Schoenberg was a Jewish-Austrian composer who is often described as the “father of modern music.”
 He is best known for developing the Twelve-Tone Method of Composition, a broad departure from the romantic style of the late nineteenth century.
 Born in 1874 in Vienna to a middle-class family, Schoenberg began studying the violin at eight and also began experimenting with composition at the same time.
 He received little formal training in composition; he learned mostly by mimicking the music he loved.

-As a young man, Schoenberg earned the notice of composer Richard Strauss, who arranged a short teaching position for him in Berlin in 1902.
+Schoenberg earned the notice of composer Richard Strauss, who arranged a short teaching position for him in Berlin in 1902.
 Returning to Vienna in 1904, he also became acquainted with Gustav Mahler.
 More importantly, however, it was during this time that Schoenberg's music drifted towards “free” atonality, music without a traditional key as its basis.

-Though he worked tirelessly to help family members and friends escape the Nazis- his brother Heinrich died from wounds suffered in a Nazi prison, and numerous other family members also were murdered.
-After the war, Schoenberg composed the work “A Survivor from Warsaw”, which has become perhaps the most often performed musical work that commemorates the Holocaust.
+After a brief stint in France and Boston, in 1934 Schoenberg settled in Los Angeles, where he held teaching positions at both USC and UCLA.
+Though he had converted to Christianity some 35 years earlier, the final period of his life marked a return to Judaism.
+Schoenberg worked tirelessly to help family members and friends escape the Nazis.
+His brother Heinrich died from wounds suffered in a Nazi prison in Salzburg, Austria.
+Numerous other family members also were murdered.
+After the war, Schoenberg composed the work “A Survivor from Warsaw,” which has become perhaps the most often performed musical work commemorating the events of the Holocaust.